BHAVEN1234/PepAMC-Peptide-Antimicrobial-Classifier-/Code/README.md

 - 🧬 **SSOCF Crossover:** Sophisticated crossover strategy for optimal feature combination.
 - 🔄 **Dynamic Rate Adaptation:** Auto-adjusts mutation and crossover rates for peak performance.
 - 👑 **Elitism:** Preserves the best solutions across generations.
-- 🧹 **Smart Preprocessing:** Handles various data types and manages missing values automatically
+- 🧹 **Smart Preprocessing:** Handles various data types and manages missing values automatically.
+- 📂 Results Saving: Tracks generation-wise performance in a structured directory hierarchy.
 ---
 ## 📊 Supported Datasets
 SAGAFS-GA has been tested on a variety of datasets, including: